 Under fairly weak assumptions the action of $\Psi^{\mathrm{s}}_{\omega}\{F\}$ on $L^2(X^{\mathrm{sm}}(F),\mathcal{L}^{1/2})$ is irreducible.
 To prove this we first prove the following:

-\begin{lem} Let $Z$ be a separated scheme of finite type over $F$ equipped with an action of the smooth algebraic group $H.$ Then every $H(F)$ orbit in $Z(F)$ is locally closed. \end{lem} \begin{proof} Every $H$ orbit in $Z$ is locally closed in the Zariski topology by \cite[Proposition 7.17]{Milne:AGbook}.
+\begin{lem} Let $Z$ be a separated scheme of finite type over $F$ equipped with an action of an algebraic group $H.$ Then every $H(F)$-orbit in $Z(F)$ is locally closed. \end{lem} \begin{proof} Every $H$-orbit in $Z$ is locally closed in the Zariski topology by \cite[Proposition 7.20]{Milne:AGbook}.
 Thus we may assume that $Z$ is a single $H$-orbit, and that $Z(F)$ is nonempty.
-Choosing $z \in Z(F),$ we have an isomorphism of $H$-schemes $H_z \backslash H \cong Z.$ Thus by \cite[Lemma 17.4.3]{Getz:Hahn}, every $H(F)$-orbit in $Z(F)$ is closed in $Z(F).$ \end{proof}
+Choosing $z \in Z(F),$ we have an isomorphism of $H$-schemes $H_z \backslash H \cong Z$ by loc.~cit.
+Thus by \cite[Lemma 17.4.3]{Getz:Hahn}, every $H(F)$-orbit in $Z(F)$ is closed in $Z(F).$ \end{proof}

 Choose $x_0 \in X^{\mathrm{sm}}(F).$ Then $\omega(x_0) \in V(F)=(V^\vee)^\vee(F).$